PIYUSH-01/100DaysOfSwiftProjects/Project2/README.md

-#  Project 1
+#  Project 2
 In this project we worked with and understood basics of:
-1. Table views
+1. CALayer
-2. Image views
+2. UIAlertController
-3. App bundles
+3. UIButton
-4. FileManager
+4. Random numbers
-5. Typecasting
+5. Actions
-6. View Controllers
-7. Storyboards
-8. Outlets
-9. Auto Layout
-10. UIImage etc.
+6. Asset catalogs etc.